 - Work with staff groups to enhance and align our approach to sustainability with other Trust initiatives. - Provide opportunities for staff to boost their own health and wellbeing through work-based activities such as Bicycle User Groups.

-Actively seek opportunities to gamify sustainable behaviours and reward staff for participation.
+- Actively seek opportunities to gamify sustainable behaviours and reward staff for participation. - Work with our regional partners and community service organisations to deliver engagement programmes across Greater Manchester.

-that support our SDMP.